VMware boosts partner ecosystem with portfolio enhancements - Newsbytes.PH

 With more support for personal devices, new remote users go live, and this number is directly proportional to the level of service demand.
 Customers will then require a more elastic scaling capacity, and at the same time, retain secure remote access to their organization’s assets.

 “Our partners continue to act as trusted advisors, helping customers adapt and thrive in this environment.
 In the past few months, they have helped to set up remote working capabilities, architect cloud and app infrastructure, and deploy intrinsic security solutions for many in a matter of weeks, and sometimes sooner.
-We are extremely grateful for their tireless efforts.”
+We are extremely grateful for their tireless efforts,” So said.

 The updated cloud portfolio consists of VMware SD-WAN by VeloCloud, VMware Cloud on AWS, Google Cloud VMware Engine, the VMware Cloud Foundation stack, VMware vRealize Automation Cloud Service, and VMware Carbon Black Cloud.